 In my last article, Compound Interest- the most powerful force in the universe… Maybe, I discussed the powerful secret of compound interest.
 This secret works well if you take advantage of the aspect of time.
 This secret is not for those who want “action” with their investments.
-People who “gamble” with their investments will find this concept difficult to pursue.
+People who “gamble” with their investments will find this concept difficult to successfully master.
 To learn more about investing vs. gambling, read my prior article, Investing is not gambling…if it is done correctly.

 “Does this piece of news change anything?”